Career and Technology Studies & Knowledge and Employability

 EMHS Cluster Courses Include:

-- BIT: Computing Sciences; Business Studies.
+- BIT: Business Studies; Computing Sciences.

-- HRH: Culinary Arts; Mentorship; Sports Medicine.
+- HRH: Culinary Arts; Mentorship; Sports Medicine; Sports Performance; Yoga (LDC).

 - TMT: Construction-Technologies; Pre Engineering; Robotics.